New Orleans Saints vs. Carolina Panthers NFL Week 2 Odds, Plays and Insights for September 19, 2021

 Over/under insights

-- New Orleans played 11 games with more than 45 points scored, its current matchup's total, last season.
+- Last year, New Orleans' games finished over 44.5 points scored, its current matchup's point total, 11 (out of 18) times.

-- Carolina played eight games last season (50% of opportunities) in which the teams combined to score more than 45 points.
+- Carolina played eight games last year (50% of chances) in which the teams combined to score more than 44.5 points.

-- These two teams averaged a combined 52 points per game a season ago, seven more points than the total of 45 set for this game.
+- The Saints and the Panthers combined to average 7.5 more points per game a season ago than the total of 44.5 set for this game.

-- Opponents of the two teams averaged a combined 1.2 more points per game last season (46.2) than this game's over/under of 45 points.
+- The Saints and the Panthers saw their opponents average a combined 1.7 more points per game last season than the point total of 44.5 set for this game.

 Saints stats and trends